psharma15/RF-Vital-Sensing/README.md

 As this setup provides comfortable non-invasive vital sign monitoring, it can be used for long-term monitoring.
 Among others, it can help improve diagnostics of respiratory diseases and sleep apnea, which can often be undetected and untreated due to lack of continous monitoring.
 With the ease of placing two independent sensors, we can easily differentiate thorax and abdomen breathing patterns to identify obstructive sleep apnea (OSA) by its thoracoabdominal asynchrony.

-We have estimated two key respiratory parameters breath rate (BR) and lung volume (LV) that can identify various respiratory dynamics.
+We have estimated two key respiratory parameters breath rate (BR) and lung volume (LV) that can identify various respiratory dynamics, and also compared with reference signals derived from airflow pneumotach and calibrated chest belts.
+Additionally we can also get accurate heart rate variation (HRV) features from NCS that are compared with derived features from electrocardiogram (ECG) and photoplethysmograph (PPG).

 ## References
 1. P. Sharma and E. C. Kan, “Sleep scoring with a UHF RFID tag by near field coherent sensing,” in IEEE MTT-S Int.
 Microw.
 Symp.
 Dig., 2018, pp. 1419–1422. (https://doi.org/10.1109/MWSYM.2018.8439216)